 - Use fresh egg for best result.
 Get the eggs from the back rack instead of the one in front.

-- In a saucepan,add water and simmer.
-DO NOT boil.
+- In a saucepan, add water and vinegar.
+Simmer but DO NOT boil.
 Stop when the water starts to release big bubble.

 2. Break a cold egg into a custard cup or small glass bowl.
 Do not drop directly from the shell, it has more tendency to break.